Prison Legal News:

 Californias 2005 Prison Suicide Rate Doubles Over 2004

 On June 2, 2004, the United States District Court (D. Utah) ruled that the Salt Lake County Jails (SLCJ) policy prohibiting prisoners receipt of any magazine or newspaper was unconstitutional.
-Brian Barnard, the persistent attorney, who fought the case for eleven years, was granted $28,374 ...
+Brian Barnard, the persistent attorney, who fought the case for eleven years, was granted $28,374.89 in ...

 by John E. Dannenberg